 I am a research scientist in the Ads Core ML Eng team at Facebook.

-I completed my Ph.D. in computer science at Harvard University, where I was fortunate to have professor Salil Vadhan as my advisor.
+I completed my Ph.D. in theoretical cryptography at Harvard University, where I was fortunate to have professor Salil Vadhan as my advisor.
 Before that, I studied physics at the National Taiwan University and computer science at the Columbia University.

 Research intern at Facebook, Summer 2018